pointlesspun/hand-of-cards/README.md

 This project was created while learning React and is currently very much under development.
 Clean-up and refactoring are very much in order.
 Outstanding features (in no particular order):

 * [bug] resize is not always captured on mobile it seems
-* Deal truly random cards or one from a deck of 52 cards.
-    * Add discard pile
-    * Add discard pile to drawpile
-    * Show drawpile on screen
-    * Show discard pile on screen
-    * Adjust draw / play animations to go to draw / discard pile
 * Dynamic spacing and rotation as the number of cards increase (see hearthstone)
-* Adjust animations on mobile device
 * fix wobble in the animation when browsing and selecting at the same time
 * Overview at the start of application including which platforms are supported
 * Indicate if platforms are supported or not